NullPointerDeveloper/Notes/Other/Epilepsy.md

 GABAa receptor stimulant:
 - Benzodiazopines(increases frequency of chloride channel openings): Lorazepan, Medazolen, Diazepan, Klabazen, Klemazepan
-  - effective for seizures:
+  - Effective for seizures:
     - **myoclonic**
   - used as first medication for **status epilepticus**
+  - Side effects:
+    - reduced heart rate, reduced blood pressure, reduced respiratory rate, reduced respiratory depth
 - Barbituates(increase the duration of chloride channel openings, used as fourth drug for **status epilepticus** if combination of the first three is not enough, bordering needing to be put into coma)
   - Phenobarbital
-    - very effective for seizures in babies:
+    - very Effective for seizures in babies:
       - **focal**
       - **tonic-clonic**
   - Pentobarbital
+  - Side effects:
+    - reduced heart rate, reduced blood pressure, reduced respiratory rate, reduced respiratory depth
+    - stimulates cyptachrome p 450 system (drug metabolisation)
 - Propofol
   - used as third drug for **status epilepticus** if combination of the first two is not enough
+  - Side effects:
+    - reduced heart rate, reduced blood pressure, reduced respiratory rate, reduced respiratory depth
 - Topiramete (dual action, reduces glutamate activity and increase GABA activity)
   - Effective for  seizures:
     - **Lennux-Gastaut syndrome**